 The harp is a symbol of the Irish State.
 It is used by Government Departments and Offices.
 It also appears on all Irish coins.
 The harp is engraved on the seal of office of the President and it is also on the flag of the President of Ireland.

-For more information on the flag, constitution, anthem and symbol of Ireland go to www.taoiseach.gov.ie.
+For more information on the flag, constitution, anthem and symbol of Ireland go to: www.taoiseach.gov.ie.

 Popular culture in Ireland is very similar to many other Western countries in terms of TV, cinema and popular music and literature.
 However, one aspect of popular culture in Ireland that makes it somewhat different to other cultures is pub culture.

 The term ‘pub’ refers to a ‘public house’ or bar.
 While there is a recognised issue of over-consumption of alcohol in Ireland, pub culture is about more than just drinking.
-Typically pubs are important meeting places, where people can gather and meet their neighbours and friends in a relaxed atmosphere.
+Typically pubs are important meeting places, where people can gather and meet their friends in a relaxed atmosphere.
 The character of pubs varies widely according to the customers they serve, and the area they are in.
 Since 2004 it is illegal to smoke in an enclosed place of work in Ireland, including pubs.

 Many Irish people view themselves and others in terms of what part of Ireland they are from.
 Ireland is divided into 32 counties.
-This is most evident during inter-county GAA (Gaelic Athletic Association) matches, where fans dress in the specific colours of their county.
+This is most evident during inter-county GAA (Gaelic Athletic Association) matches, where fans wear the colours of their county.
 The Republic of Ireland consists of 26 counties, and Northern Ireland of six.
 It is also traditionally divided into the four provinces of Connaught, Leinster, Munster and Ulster.
 Ulster contains 9 counties, 6 of which are in Northern Ireland and 3 of which are in the Republic of Ireland.

-A few important points about Ireland’s geography
+A few important points about Ireland’s geography:

 Traditionally Irish society has been one of emigration.
 For hundreds of years more Irish people left Ireland than immigrated to Ireland.
 The most notable periods of emigration were following the famine in 1845 and more recently in the 1950s and 1980s when large numbers of Irish emigrated to look for a better life.
 This has changed since the late 1990s when the economy of Ireland improved dramatically.
 Since then many people have immigrated to Ireland.
-The Census in 2006 estimated that 1 in 10 people in Ireland were not Irish citizens; this figure included a significant proportion of UK citizens.

 Although emigration has been a constant feature of Irish society, the late 1990s also saw a trend of Irish emigrants returning home to live in Ireland.
 Many millions of people around the world particularly in the UK, USA, Australia, Canada and New Zealand claim Irish ancestry.
-For many generations most Irish people have had family that live in other countries, something that is now also characteristic of immigrants to Ireland.
+For many generations most Irish people have had family that live in other countries, something that is now also characteristic of migrants to Ireland.